 It was during one of those undoubtedly long, arduous rehearsal sessions when Willie realized that Prince was unusually gifted, even for a precocious teen guitarist.
 He watched as Prince put down his guitar, took over Linda Anderson’s keyboard, and showed her the right chords to play: “I said, ‘So, he plays keyboards, huh?
 Alright, that’s cool.’
 Then, Prince gets back on his instrument.
 The guys start playing again, then he stops again and said ‘[André], let me hold your bass.’
 I said, ‘The guy plays bass now?'”
 (Dyes 2013)

-Prince’s first professional recording experience revealed some tendencies that would crop up repeatedly throughout the artist’s later career.
+Prince’s first professional recording experience revealed some tendencies that would recur throughout his career.
 The day after the session, Willie recalls, “Prince called my house and said, ‘Pepé, I have to go back into the studio.
 I made a mistake'” (Thorne 2016).
 No one else had heard anything wrong with the part.
 His perfectionism also extended to his personal behavior: he was pointedly without any of the stereotypical musician’s vices, and when the rest of the players stepped out to smoke a joint, “he’d be laughing at us because our eyes were red,” Willie told Alex Hahn.
 “We thought he was kind of square” (Hahn 2004 14).

-Willie remembers Prince tracking him down and playing him his version of “Do Yourself a Favor” sometime in the early ’80s; he’d supposedly promised to put it on an album, but like so many other perfectly good Prince songs, it remained consigned to the infamous “Vault” until it was liberated by an enterprising bootlegger.
+Willie remembers Prince tracking him down and playing him his version of “Do Yourself a Favor” sometime in the early ’80s; he’d supposedly promised to put it on an album, but like so many other perfectly good Prince songs, it remained consigned to the infamous “Vault” until it was liberated by an enterprising bootlegger, before finally receiving an official release on the 1999 Super Deluxe box set.
 The song did eventually get its day in the sun when former Time guitarist Jesse Johnson covered it for his 1986 album Shockadelica.
 Johnson’s version is credited to Willie, who got a cut of the publishing; listen to the arrangement, however, and it’s clearly more indebted to the Prince take.

 Which, I suppose, is the moral of this story in the end.
 Yes, no one makes it completely on their own; but give the right person the right material, and they might just transform it into something beyond what anyone thought they were capable of.
 And by 1982, like the song says, Prince was “doing better on his own.”